 Unarchiving contentLink copied!

-In the example below, we have opened the "Red coat in the snow" content item from the Archive folder.
-Notice that date and time that the content was archived is shown in the revision history.
+In the example below, the archived "Red coat in the snow" content item is open in the content form.
+Notice that the date and time when the content was archived is shown in the revision history.

 To unarchive the item, click the 'Unarchive' button.